aleph2c/miros/docs/_sources/introduction.rst.txt

 on their own computer, so they can pass messages like cells pass messages.
 When a message is passed this way, it is called an event.
 This means that we have to re-name our objects to something else to differentiate them from instantiated Frankenstein structures, very much like Alan Kay did.
-We will call our living objects, active objects.
+An object that runs in it's own thread is called an active object.

 .. note::